testcontainers/testcontainers-site/content/download.md

 ---
 Title: Download the Testcontainers desktop app
-Description: Simple local development with real dependencies powered by Testcontainers.
+Description: Simple local development with real dependencies, with the Testcontainers companion app.
 Install the app and sign-in to get started.
 shareImage: download-share-image.png
 sections:
   - partial: download-banner
+    title: Download the Testcontainers desktop app
+    description: |
-    title: Simple local development with real dependencies powered by Testcontainers
+      Simple local development with real dependencies, with the Testcontainers companion app
-    description: Install the app and sign-in to get started
+    instructions: Install the app and sign-in to get started
   - partial: alternating-download-image
     title: Debug your Testcontainers-powered dependencies
     description: |
-      Testcontainers libraries map the container’s ports onto random ports on the host machine to avoid conflicts, ensuring that automated tests run reliably.
-With the Testcontainers desktop app, you can also [proxy each service to a fixed port](https://newsletter.testcontainers.com/announcements/set-fixed-ports-to-easily-debug-development-services).
-This makes it easy to connect your favorite debugging tools, such as an IDE plugin to inspect a datastore, or k9s to manage a Kubernetes cluster.
+      The app lets you proxy any service to a fixed port to easily inspect it with your favorite debugging tools.
+For example, inspect a datastore with your IDE plugin, or manage a Kubernetes cluster with k9s.
+You can even freeze a service to keep it running while you debug it.
     image: /images/desktop-port-proxy-illustration.png
   - partial: alternating-download-image
-    title: Track and inspect your dev and test sessions
+    title: Track and analyze your test sessions
-    description: Track your testing activities & inspect your test sessions with collaborative dashboards.
+    description: |
+      Need to spot-check that you’re running the correct container images, or how your tests are parallelized?
+The app automatically tracks your test sessions, powering dashboards that provide you and your team with insights into your development and testing patterns.
     image: /images/testcontainers-dashboard-illustration.png
   - partial: alternating-download-image
     title: Run your dependencies with Testcontainers Cloud on-demand
     description: |
-      You now have the freedom to test any way that you want - locally on your desktop or in the cloud to save resources.
-[Testcontainers Cloud](/cloud/) on demand is now available to you with a simple switch.
+      Want to give Podman or Rancher a try?
+Simply switch your local runtime for all your Testcontainers-powered dependencies.
+And with [Testcontainers Cloud](/cloud/), you can even run them in the cloud on demand, while saving your local resources.
     image: /images/desktop-cloud-illustration.png
 ---